Jennie (singer): 2024–present: Ruby and Fallen Angel

 In promotion of Ruby, Jennie embarked on a run of concerts titled the Ruby Experience starting on March 6.
 Originally announced as a three-show run in Los Angeles, New York, and Seoul, the mini-tour later scheduled additional shows in Los Angeles and Paris.
 It was praised by critics for its experimental and cinematic production.
 Jennie was honored with the Global Force Award at the 2025 Billboard Women in Music Awards, the first time a Korean soloist received an honor at the award ceremony.
-She performed songs from Ruby at the Coachella Valley Music and Arts Festival on April 13 and 20.
-On July 24, it was announced Jennie signed a co-management deal with ALTA Music Group alongside her own company Odd Atelier, becoming the first artist signed to the newly formed company's management division.
+She performed songs from Ruby at Coachella in April 2025, becoming the first K-pop solo artist to perform at the festival's Outdoor Theatre.